 Is your business slow?
 What do you do to drum up new business in your down times?
 When the market slows down and you have a deficit in customer relations, do you get proactive?
 Do you spend money?
 Here are five ways to turn your slow business into a thriving business during any economic circumstances.

 - Build a new website.
 There’s nothing that says you should stick with one website.
-If you have a business with clearly defined multiple markets, build a website for each market.
+If you have a business with clearly defined multiple markets, title=”build a new website”>build a website for each market.
 When your business slows down is a good time to start planning for the next wave or upsurge.
 Put your extra time into something productive.

 - Initiate a PPC campaign.
 Many small business owners cut back on the marketing budget when business is slow.
 That’s when you should step up your marketing efforts.
 PPC is the perfect vehicle since you don’t pay for a click until after you receive it.